matjazvitas/LoaD/README.md

 LoaD - Life of a Div
 ====================

-LifeOfA<div>
+LifeOfAdiv

-"LifeOfA<div>" or short "LoaD" is a CSS animation experiment about:
+"LifeOfAdiv" or short "LoaD" is a CSS animation experiment about different shapes, animations and states that a single div element can have.
-	- shapes
-	- animations
-	- states
-	that a single div element can have.

 Project status	: In progress
 Project author	: Matjaž Vitas